-The examination is held twice in each year, in June and Regulations December, under the following
+Regulations The examination is held twice in each year, in June and December, under the following

 - 1. The examination is in two parts, and is written, oral, and practical. - 2.
 Candidates, before entering for the first part of the examination, must have held for not less than twelve months a registrable qualification in Medicine, Surgery, and Midwifery, and must present satisfactory certificates, - i.
 Of having attended an approved course of instruction in Public Health in the University, or in a college or medical school recognised for this purpose by the University; or of having attended, at some other institution, courses of instruction which shall be accepted by the University as equivalent. - ii.
 Of having attended, after obtaining a registrable qualification, during at least six months practical instruction in laboratories approved by the University, the courses including Chemistry as applied to Public Health, Bacteriology, and the Pathology of those diseases of animals which are communicable from animals to man.
-Three months at least must be spent in attendance on courses in the University.
+Three of these months must be spent in the University in attendance on one of the practical courses.